0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 2.2.
 Run the validator onboarding wizard inside a `tmux` session, and answer questions:

 ```
-# start wizard
+# start wizard with template
 onboard val -u http://<ip-address-of-the-one-who-onboards-you>:3030

+# note, this person needs to be already running a validator, ask in the discord for their ip address.
+If you navigate to <ip-address>:3030, you should be able to see their validator node's health.

+OR

-# without template, note: assumes an autopay_batch.json is in the project root.
+# start wizard without template, note: assumes an autopay_batch.json is in the project root.
 onboard val
 ```